FLinguenheld/ocrp13-Lettings/readme.md

 - Replace `which <my-command>` by `(Get-Command <my-command>).Path`

 ## Deployment
-The Deployment needs these platforms which you have to subscribe :
+The Deployment needs these platforms which you have to subscribe to :

-[CircleCI](https://circleci.com/) : Allows to manage continuous integration and deployment.
+[CircleCI](https://circleci.com/) : Allows you to manage continuous integration and deployment.
 [DockerHub](https://hub.docker.com) :
-Docker allows to create containers/images to execute our application in an isolated environment.
+Docker allows you to create containers/images to execute our application in an isolated environment.
 DockerHub is a cloud to save these images.
-[Heroku](https://www.heroku.com) : Allow run the application (Install Heroku CLI).
+[Heroku](https://www.heroku.com) : Allows the running of the application (Install Heroku CLI).
-[Sentry](https://sentry.io/welcome/) : Allow to catch bugs in production.
+[Sentry](https://sentry.io/welcome/) : Allows you to catch bugs in production.

 #### Configuration :
 **1 - Sentry :**
-Create a new project (type django) and yank the given *DSN* key.
+Create a new project (type django) and copy the given *DSN* key.

 **2 - Heroku :**
-Create a new application and yank its name.
-Heroku is giving help to link your local folder with the heroku repository.
+Create a new application and copy its name.
+Heroku will help to link your local folder with the heroku repository.
-Once folders have been linked, enter these two variables in the heroku environment with these commands :
+Once folders have been linked, enter these two variables in the Heroku environment with these commands :
 `heroku config:set SECRET_KEY=<votre clef django>`
 `heroku config:set SENTRY_DSN=<votre clef dsn donnée par sentry>`